liveorthodoxy/new-live-orthodoxy/source/_posts/2020-07-27-wearing-a-mask-an-act-of-love.md

 ## True Freedom vs Perceived Freedom

 One of the arguments I keep hearing against masks is about "our freedoms" and the government's role in mandating masks.
 Many, many Christians are pro-life, and I don't just mean anti-abortion, but against euthanasia and the death penalty.
 For those, masks only make sense.
 Something as simple as wearing a mask, if we are an asymptomatic carrier, can save lives.
 If people politically pro-life believe laws can forbid abortion for a woman, how do they argue that masks that save lives are too much of an overreach?
 It doesn't make sense.
-If we are pro-life, let's be pro-life and do the right thing.
+If Christians are going to say they are pro-life, be pro-life.
+Do what you can to help save others.

 Our freedom is in Christ, not in the world.
 What does that mean?
 "For you were called to freedom, brothers.
 Only do not use your freedom as an opportunity for the flesh, but through love serve one another" (Galatians 5:13).
 We are free, but that freedom is found in our willingness and ability to serve one another in love.
 Does it seem like serving or loving to refuse something so simple that can save lives.